cypha-io/Code-With-Chamba/README.md

-# cypha-teaches a new initiative by cyphahimself to help teach other young developers like himself
+# cypha-teaches a new initiative by cyphahimself to help teach other young developers like me.
+I am going to make all the codes public for any one to see and can use and also make changes if he or she see a mistake or has some contributions towards the codes.